laurencelundblade/t_cose/README.md

 used some to be deprecated APIs).

-It is regularly tested against the latest version 2 and version 3 of Mbed TLS, an implementation of the PSA crypto API.
+It is regularly tested against the latest version 2 and version 3 of MbedTLS, an implementation of the PSA crypto API.

 Confidence in the adaptor code is high and reasonably well tested because it is simple.

+#### Test Crypto

+While not useful for anything real, a stub "Test" crypto is available that can be built and run to validate large parts of t_cose without any crypto library.

+This configuration (and only this configuration) uses a bundled SHA-256 implementation (SHA-256 is simple and easy to bundle, ECDSA is not).

+To build and test, run:

+    make -f Makefile.test
+    ./t_cose_test

+t_cose with test crypto can't be built with CMake.

 ### General Crypto Library Strategy